-Time and again, we see a case of a drug being developed, approved, and launched, only to flop in the marketplace.
-There are varying reasons for these market launch failures, but one reason, reliably, is the lack of commercial strategy to use as a roadmap from the start through development, approval, and launch.
+It is a story all too common: A drug product is developed, approved, and launched, only to flop in the marketplace.
+There are various reasons that such products underperform or fail, but frequently the cause is a lack of commercial strategy to help sponsors develop a roadmap to follow from the start through development, approval, and launch.

-If you are still not convinced, consider the recent research performed by FDA-affiliated researchers that finds that using a TPP can reduce your review time 1.
-A well thought-out TPP can save you money in development costs, and make you money by getting your product to market faster.
+To those still not convinced, consider the research performed by FDA-affiliated researchers that finds that using TPPs can reduce FDA review times.
+A well thought-out TPP can both save money in development costs and make money by getting a product to market faster.
 The market pays millions of dollars for priority review vouchers to achieve the same outcome: faster review times.

-Camargo has long been an advocate of using a TPP to set the goals for a development program.
-While a TPP is highly useful for a new molecular entity, it is critical for a 505(b)(2) product that relies on, and distinguishes itself, from an existing product.
+Camargo has long been an advocate of using TPPs to set the goals for development programs.
+A TPP is highly useful for a novel product, and it is critical for a drug improvement product that relies on, and distinguishes itself from, an existing product.

-The benefits of a TPP and the resulting improved dialogue are listed as:
+There are several benefits of a TPP and the resulting improved dialogue:

-As we have previously blogged here and here, we view a TPP more broadly as a summary of the eventual drug-labeling concepts and the commercial product goals.
+As we have previously blogged, we view a TPP more broadly as a summary of the eventual drug-labeling concepts and the commercial product goals.
 It provides a focus for the development team and typically anticipates the expected and possible outcomes of the development program.

-The content of the TPP is organized into the sections of product labeling to demonstrate the Sponsor’s goals for the final labeling.
-The Sponsor’s proposed study designs can then be evaluated by the FDA in the context of whether the claims are achievable and if the development program is the most efficient way of getting there.
+The content of a TPP is organized into the sections of product labeling to demonstrate the sponsor’s goals for the final labeling.
+The sponsor’s proposed study designs can then be evaluated by the FDA in the context of whether the claims are achievable and whether the sponsor’s product development plan is the most efficient way of getting there.

 A TPP is dynamic and customized in terms of audience, time, goals, and product comparisons.